pippinsplugins/Comments-Not-Replied-To/README.txt

 2. Upload the `Comments-Not-Replied-To` directory to your wp-content/plugins directory
 3. Navigate to the WordPress Plugin Dashboard
 4. Activate the plugin from this page

+== Frequently Asked Questions ==

+= Does this look at all my existing comments? =

+At this point, no. That would cause issues on larger sites with upwards of 10,000 comments.
+We plan on introducing a method to handle this in the future.

 == Screenshots ==